maxitg/SetReplace/.github/CONTRIBUTING.md

 ### Building in-place

 The main workflow we recommend is what we are calling an "in-place build".
-This largely happens automatically when you load the SetReplace package by calling `Get["~/git/SetReplace/Kernel/init.m"]` or equivalent.
-If the C++ library has not already been built, it will automatically be built for you, and the resulting libraries placed in the `LibraryResources` subdirectory of the repository root.
+This largely happens automatically when you load the *SetReplace* package by calling `Get["~/git/SetReplace/Kernel/init.m"]` or equivalent.
+If the C++ library (*libSetReplace*) has not already been built, it will automatically be built for you, and the resulting libraries placed in the `LibraryResources` subdirectory of the repository root.

-If you later modify the C++ code and call `Get[...]` again, the library will be automatically rebuilt, and hot-loaded into your current Mathematica session (you do not need to Quit).
+If you later modify the C++ code and call `Get[...]` again, the library will be automatically rebuilt, and hot-loaded into your current Mathematica session (you do not need to run `Quit[]`).
 Moreover, builds of the library will be cached based on the hash of the C++ code, making it easy to switch quickly between several library versions (say, in different Git branches).

 If you wish to invoke the library build process *directly*, you run the following on the command line: